turgu1/maison/Readme.md

 3. The code must be updated on the chip through a serial (FTDI) connexion at least once.
 After that, it will be possible to upload new codes through MQTT.
 Do not omit to power reset the device after the update as a reset from an FTDI upload doesn't allow for OTA update.

-To update the code, two messages must be sent.
+To update the code, two messages in a single sequence must be sent to topic **maison/device_id/ctrl** with qos 1.
 The first one will contain a json structure prefixed with "NEW_CODE:" that will have the following fields:

 Field Name | Description
 -----------|------------
-SIZE       | The size of the firmware to be sent as a number of bytes APP_NAME   | The name of the code
+SIZE       | The size of the firmware to be sent as a number of bytes APP_NAME   | The name of the application
 MD5        | The MD5 message digest (fingerprint) of the file to be sent (string of 32 characters)

 Here is an example of such a message: